The Golden Triangle of India, also known as Delhi-Agra-Jaipur, is one of the most visited routes in the country.

 Taj Mahal

-Being one of the seven wonders of the world, you can expect that the Taj Mahal gets a lot of visitors per day.
+Being one of the seven wonders of the world, you can expect that the Taj Mahal gets countless visitors per day.
 If you want to avoid the crowds as much as possible, I advise you to arrive half an hour before opening time.
 This way, you can ensure that you are near the front of the queue.

-Opening time: Mondays to Thursdays (30 minutes before sunrise and 30 minutes after sunrise)
+Opening time: Mondays to Thursdays (30 minutes before sunrise and 30 minutes after sunset)

 Best viewing points for the Taj Mahal

-Some of the best ways to enjoy the views of the Taj Mahal include going to Agra Fort, taking a stroll through the Mehtab Bagh (the moonlight garden), and taking a Taj Mahal boat ride on the Yamuna River.
+Some of the best ways to enjoy the Taj Mahal are from viewing points, places such as: Agra Fort, taking a stroll through the Mehtab Bagh (the moonlight garden), and taking a Taj Mahal boat ride on the Yamuna River.

 Jaipur